KxSystems/docs-v1/docs/ref/qsql.md

 q)(sum;dat) fby grp
 11 4 11 4 10 20 10 20 20 11
 ```
-Collect the items of `data` into sublists according to the elements of `group`.
+Collect the items of `data` into sublists according to the items of `group`.
 ```
 0 2 9  (`a)
 1 3    (`b)